-Now finally, test the fail2ban with multiple invalid logins attempts your WordPress login screen.
-I’m sure after the third incorrect login attempt, the WordPress blog will be inaccessible for 12 hours of ban time.
+Finally, test the fail2ban with multiple invalid logins to your WordPress login screen.
+I’m sure after the third incorrect login attempt, the WordPress blog will be inaccessible for 12 hours.

-Just in case if you got your IP address banned, you need to look up for the Banned IP Address in [log]/etc/log/fail2ban.log[/code].
+Just in case you got your IP address banned, you need to look up the Banned IP Address in [log]/etc/log/fail2ban.log[/code].

 fail2ban-client set wordpress unbanip YOUR.IP.ADDRESS.HERE